ProtoDigitalUK/lucid_client/packages/elements/README.md

 # Lucid Elements

-> This is currently an R&D library, and is not recommended for production use as it may not go anywhere.
-Syntax, APIs and functionality is subject to change.

 The missing layer between your HTML and your JS.
 Elements is a light weight library that levels up your HTML with reactive state attributes, attribute bindings and handlers for event handling, intersection and DOM manipulation.

 ## Getting Started